 Pacha Barcelona: These Ibizan dance gods have made the voyage over from the White Isle to open a franchise in the Catalan party capital.

 Don’t be nervous to dress up here.
 Pacha is certainly no stranger to the luxe part of life.
 Here you’ll find an older crowd, more locals than Opium but still touristy.

 Passeig Marítim, 38

 Shoko: Shoko is located on the beachfront.
-This club is famous for their theme parties, and for hosting some of the most exclusive events in the city such as after parties for big concerts, international movie premiers, and more.
+This nightclub is famous for its theme parties, and for hosting some of the most exclusive events in the city such as after-parties for big concerts, international movie premiers, and more.

-The club has a Japanese theme, with bonsai and bamboo trees covering the club and themed decor taking the centerpiece.
+The club has a Japanese theme, with bonsai and bamboo trees covering it and themed decor taking the centerpiece.

 Passeig Marítim, 36